imranomar/saloodo/readme.md

        - user can create and view his own orders only
        - user needs to be logged in to view his orders

-Proucts -only admin can create, update, delete
+Products -only admin can create, update, delete
 	-users can view products list and product details

-Note: to make a user admin. chang role_id to 1 for that user in the users table
+Note: to make a user admin. change ‘role_id’  to 1 for that user in the users table

 Note: the migrations automatically create an admin user. email: admin@gmail.com Password: provided in email